spatialthoughts/courses/docs/end-to-end-gee-output/02_automatic_conversion_of_scripts.md

 ```

-You will see the auto-converted code displayed.
-Copy and paste it into a new cell and run it.
-Your code will be run using the GEE Python API.
-If your code loads any layers, they will be loadded on the map widget.
+If your code loads any layers, they will be loaded on the map widget.
 To display it, open a new code cell and just type `m` to display the widget.

 ```python
 m
 ```

-> Note The auto-conversion is almost perfect and works flawlessly on most GEE code.
+The auto-conversion is almost perfect and works flawlessly on most GEE code.

 One place it misses is during the conversion of function arguments specified as a dicitonary.
 You will need to prefix the resulting code with `**` to specify them as `**kwargs`.
 For example, the `geemap` converter produces code such as below.
   ```
   stats = image.reduceRegion({
     'reducer': ee.Reducer.mean(),